 How should students drop a course?

-The student should fill out a blue drop/withdraw form and bring to the Academic Agreements Office prior to the drop deadline.
+The student should fill out a drop/withdraw form and bring to the Educational Partnerships and Outreach Office prior to the drop deadline.

 How can students check their final grades?